Undergraduate Programs

 Why Study Theatre Arts?

-Theatre arts is an adaptable major that will help you in many fields beyond the stage.
-Our alumni have used their theatre degrees for everything from practicing law to teaching to decorating to news anchoring—and much more!
-This major requires participation and dedication, but it is not all-consuming and can easily be paired with other majors or areas of interest.
+A Theatre Arts major is adaptable to many performance-related careers or to fields beyond the stage.
+Our alumni have used their theatre degrees for everything from practicing law to teaching to fashion design to news anchoring—and much more!
+This major requires participation and dedication, but it can easily be paired with other majors, minors, or areas of interest.

 Bat Boy: The Musical, 2011